 16. List your product in marketplaces

-Listing your products in these marketplaces can increase your traffic and customer engagement, diversify your online channels, and boost your digital presence.
+Listing your products in online marketplaces can increase your traffic and customer engagement, diversify your online channels, and boost your digital presence.
 Take advantage by driving visitors to your website and offering limited edition items or product promos there instead.
 You can even convert your website to a marketplace format or launch your own marketplace altogether, like Best Buy Canada.

 17. Expand into local marketplaces